Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 **To pass this course you must meet the following requirements**:

 - Complete the tutorial assigned in class
-- Write and publish two blog posts to Medium, dev.to, or a personal blog website
+- Write and publish one (1) blog post to Medium, dev.to, or a personal blog website
 - Complete all challenges assigned in class
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences